JetBrains-Research/KEEPs/KEEP.md

   - There are no clear use-cases where subtyping is significant and could not be replaced with typealias.
     More precisely:
     ```kotlin
-    abstract error DbError
+    abstract error class DbError
-    error DbConnectionCancelled : DbError
+    error class DbConnectionCancelled : DbError
-    error DbTokenExpired : DbError
+    error class DbTokenExpired : DbError
     // replace with:
-    error DbConnectionCancelled
+    error class DbConnectionCancelled
-    error DbTokenExpired
+    error class DbTokenExpired
     typealias DbError = DbTokenExpired | DbConnectionCancelled
     ```
-  - Subtyping forces us to use 1to1 mapping from errors to JVM classes which have mentioned performance issues
+  - Subtyping forces us to use 1to1 mapping from errors to JVM classes which have mentioned performance issues.
   - Type inference for errors will never infer a supertype.
     Instead, it will just list all possible actual errors.
     So supertype is only for explicit annotations.